manishnakar/manishnakar/README.md

 I'm Manish Nakar from Mumbai, India.
 I really enjoy learning languages and  frameworks like Laravel, Express, react, python and flutter.
 And also enjoy wireframing, UI, UX and design in general.
 You can check out my linked in at https://www.linkedin.com/in/manishnakar

  🔭 I’m currently working on flutter.
  🌱 I’m currently learning more about Low-code Development Platforms.
- 💬 Ask me about **laravel, react, vue and git**
+ 💬 Ask me about **AWS, Dev-Ops, laravel, react, vue and git**

 **Languages and Tools:**